 Join us from the 24th-26th February for three days of events, workshops and activities, plus a huge headline show from Ginny Lemon & Sister Sister, breakout stars of RuPaul’s Drag Race UK.

 By Jon Paul Roberts

-According to a council report in released in 2015, there may be between 13,200 to 18,500 LGBT, over the age of 18, living in the Cheshire West and Chester area.
-These numbers are always dicey as so many LGBTQ+ do not wish to disclose their orientation or gender identify for various reason.
-In this respect, the number of queer and LGBTQ+ people living in Cheshire could be way higher and with recent national numbers indicating a rise in those identifying as LGBT+ it makes sense that Chester’s queer scene is growing.
-Over the past five years the city has seen groups from choirs to rugby teams, social meet-up groups to support groups, have all rise in response to changing attitudes, increased visibility, and, quite simply, increased demand.
+A council report released in 2015 estimated there may have been between 13,200 to 18,500 lesbian, gay, or bisexual individuals, over the age of 18, living in the Cheshire West and Chester area.
+These numbers are always hard to verify, as so many LGBTQ+ do not wish to disclose their orientation or gender identify for various reason.
+Yet the number of queer and LGBTQ+ people living in Cheshire could be way higher and with recent national numbers indicating a rise in those identifying as LGBT+ it makes sense that Chester’s queer scene is growing.
+In past years the city has seen everything from choirs and rugby teams to social meet-ups and support groups, emerge in response to changing attitudes, increased visibility, and, quite simply, increased demand.

 The second Sunday of each month at Wesley Church Centre at 6:30pm with refreshments afterwards.

 Open Table is an ecumenical Christian worship community that offers a warm welcome to those who identify as LGBTQIA and are looking for a church.
 It was founded in June 2008 in Liverpool and now it has given opportunities to people all over the country to come together and share their faith.

 Their vision is for the religious beliefs of LGBTQIA+ people to be accepted within the queer community, and for the queer community to be welcome within the religious one.
 They hope that LGBTQIA+ people will be fully included within church traditions and communities.
 Until then, they offer a safe sacred space for those who need it.